jrladd/networks/course-info/course-policies.md

 ### Class Technology

 Please be respectful with your use of laptops and technology in class.
 I request that you only use them for class related purposes, as I and others may find them distracting (For example, no email or social media should be open in your browser tabs!).
 Cell phones should be kept silent and put away, and you can expect the same from me.

+### Email Response Time

+I encourage you to email me anytime with questions or thoughts about the class.
+It can sometimes take me up to 24 hours to respond to your message, but I will do my best to get back to you within that period.
+On the weekends (Friday 5pm–Monday 9am), the response time is 48 hours.
+This means that if you have a question about an assignment that you email to me the night before something is due, I may not be able to get back to you until after the assignment was due.
+In these cases, it’s best to plan ahead.
+But don’t hesitate to email whenever you have a question, and I’ll get back to you as soon as I can!

 ## Important Resources for this Class and Your College Journey